Analyzing the Price-to-Earnings Ratio of ChargePoint Holdings Inc. (CHPT)

 Needham gave a rating of “Buy” to CHPT, setting the target price at $18 in the report published on October 20th of the previous year.

-During the last 5 trading sessions, CHPT rose by +1.38%, which changed the moving average for the period of 200-days by -29.00% in comparison to the 20-day moving average, which settled at $9.41.
-In addition, ChargePoint Holdings Inc. saw -7.24% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CHPT fell by -5.64%, which changed the moving average for the period of 200-days by -28.48% in comparison to the 20-day moving average, which settled at $9.26.
+In addition, ChargePoint Holdings Inc. saw -10.39% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading